advoid/advoid.net/index.md

 <p>This is advoid.net!
 The place where ads are void...</p>

-<p>advoid is a device for blocking ad, tracking, malware sites based on DNS blacklisting. advoid just blocks a domain name by setting the IP address of that domain to advoid itself.
-Browsing the web will become faster and more exciting because of banned advertising on websites.</p>
+<p>advoid is a device for blocking ad, tracking and malware sites based on DNS blacklisting. advoid just blocks a domain by setting the IP address of that domain to advoid itself, the web request will fail and not wanted content will not be loaded.
+Browsing the web will become faster and more exciting...</p>

 <h2>Features</h2>